 Pressure Forming

-Pressure forming shapes heated plastic sheet against a detailed mold using high pressure, enabling sharp features and molded-in cosmetics similar to injection molding.
+Pressure forming thermoforms heated plastic sheet against a mold using high air pressure, delivering sharper detail, better definition, and improved wall thickness control.

 Overview